Keeping data safe

 'LOCKSS': Lots of Copies Keeps Stuff Safe

 You should always ensure that you back up copies of important data in multiple locations so that you can restore it quickly in case of data loss.
-The simplest way to do this is to use the College-provided Box service.
-Box is available to all staff and provides unlimited, backed-up storage for research data.
+One way to do this would be using the Research Data Store (RDS).

 You can also use the College network storage, such as your H: drive or group storage, to keep secondary copies of important files or data.